Intro to Japanese Kitchen Gadgets

 What’s even cooler about these Takoyaki pans and machines is that they even double as an aebleskiver pan!
 The above pancake balls were made from an electric Takoyaki machine

 The takoyaki maker is a standard home appliance in Osaka (and other prefectures of Western Japan), but this groovy appliance isn’t as common.
 Presenting you the taiyaki (“grilled red snapper”) machine.
 Taiyaki are hot, fish-shaped pancakes filled with sweet azuki (red bean) paste.
 The best ones are crispy on the outside and moist on the inside—and now you can make these delightful homemade fish pancakes from the comfort of your own kitchen (with or without pants on).

 There are several restaurants throughout Japan that offer this service during the summer, but for those living far away, there’s always the motorized home appliance version of it.
 No surprises there, right?
 This little nifty machine may not seem like a necessity, but it sure is during the muggy summers when you don’t feel like eating anything … unless they’re sliding down a giant slide or floating along in a lazy river.
 Caution: this requires some mad chopstick skills and excellent hand-eye coordination.

 Yes, frozen beer.
 There’s nothing like a mug of cold beer on a humid summer day … unless, of course, it’s a mug of super cold beer with frozen head on top.
 This Frozen Beer machine is, without a doubt, Kirin’s greatest invention yet.
 It’s battery-operated (C batteries), compact and portable, so you can showcase it on your minibar, bring it into your man cave or bust it out at any barbecue party.
 All you need is some table salt, ice and your favourite brewski, and within minutes you’ll have 600 ml (approximately 20 oz) of delicious beer slushie.

 Simply calling it a “rice cooker” really doesn’t do these Japanese rice cookers justice.
 Because, yes, they cook rice, but they also do so much more.
 With a digital display that offers an elaborate menu of functions, this one machine is worth every penny you spend.
 You can set the timer so that your rice will be ready when you get home; bake a cake or a loaf of bread; and there’s also a setting for cooking brown rice.
 Once the rice is ready, the rice cooker will let you know by beeping and chiming pleasant little tunes.
 Rumor has it that the newest model of rice cookers even allows you to set how soft you want the rice to be.
 What?!
 It’s like you pay for a rice cooker, and get a little chef.

-Mochi MakerMochi (rice cake) is a staple food in Japan.
+Mochi (rice cake) is a staple food in Japan.
 It can be a dessert or a meal, or whatever you want it to be.
 This handy-dandy mochi maker will produce freshly pounded rice cakes in less than an hour.
 All you have to do is pour in some glutinous rice (mochi rice), add water and press a button.